 - Books, Nutcracker, Alcohol, Mirrored tray – Mary Middleton’s own

 A massive thanks to the brands that worked with me on this transformation.
-This is not a sponsored post.
 To see more about the House that Bloggers Built visit here.